evanshortiss/fh-service-request/README.md

 fh-service-request
 ==================

-Like $fh.service, but exposes the full _request_ API meaning you get all of that goodness that you're used to, plus MBaaS benefits.
+Like $fh.service, but exposes the regular `request` API meaning you get the regular `request` goodness that you're used to via MBaaS calls.

+Currently `request` sugar methods such as `request.get` etc. are not supported!

 ## Install